cocomanning/nicolemlorino_csprojects/README.md

 # nicolemlorino_csprojects
 This repository stores files of various programs I have coded.

-## Worst Company Simulation (employees.py)
-This program simulates a model of the worst company, in which an employee's mood and well-being varies with the simulated work environment and coworker relationships.

-## Evil Wordle (evil_wordle.py)
-This program creates an "Evil Wordle" game in which the mystery word changes every guess, but the correctly guessed letters and placement are passed onto the new word until there is only one viable word remaining.

 ## Townle (townle.py)
-This program is the code behind my guessing game "Townle," inspired by Wordle, Globle, and Worldle.
+This python program is the code behind my guessing game "Townle," inspired by Wordle, Globle, and Worldle.
 Essentially, the player tries to guess the mystery city, with each guess getting a measure of accuracy provided by the system.
 The player plays "hot or cold" until they have found the mystery city.